lc430/bttai-fall-ai-studio-project-repo/README.md

-Predicted the success rate of Kickstarter projects
+Predicting the success rate of Kickstarter projects